 A series of panel discussions recorded before an audience at the Auckland Museum, as part of the popular LATE at the Museum evenings.

-Summer Sonic brings a range of features and documentaries, from Wednesday 26 December through to 18 January 2013.
+Summer Sonic brings a range of features and documentaries, starting Thursday 26 December 2013

 The best of New Zealand’s writing, acting and directing talent.